Most ecommerce email marketers don't realize they've hit a ceiling until they're 6-12 months past it.

 Other platforms charge based on active profiles or emailable contacts only.
 The difference adds up fast as your list grows.

-If you're at 50K contacts on Mailchimp's Standard plan (~$350/month) but only 25K are engaged and emailable, you're effectively paying 2x what you should.
+If you're at 50K contacts on Mailchimp's Standard plan (~$450/month) but only 25K are engaged and emailable, you're effectively paying 2x what you should.

 4 SMS Is an Afterthought

 SMS isn't a nice-to-have anymore for ecommerce.
-It's 20-30% of lifecycle revenue for brands doing it well.
-But doing it well requires tight integration with your email flows, not a separate tool awkwardly stitched together.
+Top-performing brands attribute 15-25% of lifecycle revenue to SMS.
+But doing it well requires deep behavioral integration with your email flows, not a surface-level add-on with limited triggers.

-For ecommerce brands doing SMS well, it represents 20-30% of lifecycle marketing revenue.
-If your email program drives $80K/month, a properly integrated SMS program could add $20-30K/month.
-With Mailchimp's bolt-on approach, you're capturing a fraction of that.
+For top-performing ecommerce brands, SMS represents 15-25% of lifecycle marketing revenue.
+If your email program drives $80K/month, a deeply integrated SMS program could add $12-20K/month.
+With Mailchimp's more limited SMS tooling, you're likely capturing less of that opportunity.

 5 Revenue Attribution Is a Black Box